pweil-/hello-nginx-docker/README.md

 ### UC 3: Pod termination (aka passthrough)
-This use case assumes that you are starting from scratch and demonstrates a secure, pod terminated route.
+This use case assumes that you are starting with an empty OpenShift environment and demonstrates a secure, pod terminated route.
 Prior to running this use case it is assumed you have built and started OpenShift.
 This also assumes that the host entry for www.example.com still exists